Probabilistic simulation of mesoscopic "Schr\"odinger cat" states

-Here we give counter-examples to Feynman's claim and investigate the scaling behavior of probabilistic sampling, through direct simulation of Bell violations.
-To achieve this, we employ the positive phase-space distributions of quantum optics \citep{Husimi1940,Drummond1980,Hillery1984,Gardiner2004} for our calculations.
-These have statistical moments which correspond to those measured in Bell violations.
-Our methods are applied to multi-qubit states with up to $60$ spins, demonstrating macroscopic entanglement~\citep{Einstein1935}.
+The methods we use are applied to the multi-qubit GHZ states with up to $60$ spins (i.e. $N=60$), demonstrating macroscopic entanglement~\citep{Einstein1935}.
 As well as being nonclassical, the quantum states we simulate have Hilbert space dimension $10^{15}$ times larger than the 6 qubit universal quantum computers~\citep{Lanyon2011} available currently.
-This is highly relevant to the rapidly growing field of quantum simulations, which seeks to understand the quantum dynamics of a range of newly developed mesoscopic quantum devices.
+We show that these methods can simulate the dynamics of super-decoherence \citep{Monz2011}, which is relevant to a range of new, mesoscopic quantum devices.

-Our mesoscopic Schr\"odinger cat state simulations correspond to states generated in recent ion-trap experiments with $M$ qubits or ions.
+Our mesoscopic Schr\"odinger cat state simulations correspond to states generated in recent ion-trap experiments with $N$ qubits or ions \citep{Leibfried2005}.
 These states violate a genuine multipartite Bell inequality, which means that it is impossible to confine the Bell violation to just part of the system.
+We regard this as a worst-case scenario for probabilistic simulations, as it not only demonstrates a mesoscopic superposition, but gives the largest possible violation of a Bell inequality.
 Such inequalities require the measurement of all possible correlation functions at the highest order available.
 We find two distinct scaling laws for the total computational difficulty, as measured by the number of samples required to obtain a given sampling error.

 For low order correlations, the number of samples required \emph{decreases }with system-size.
-By contrast, to obtain all $M$-th order correlations, an exponential \emph{increase} is found with a $2^{2M/3}$ power law, due to increased sampling errors.
-However, as the distinct correlation operators don't commute, an experimentalist would need $2^{M}$ measurements, which is exponentially greater still.
-Surprisingly, therefore, a simulation, which calculates all observables simultaneously, can be exponentially faster than the experiment.
+By contrast, to obtain all $N$-th order correlations, an exponential \emph{increase} is found with a $2^{2N/3}$ power law, due to increased sampling errors.
+However, as the distinct correlation operators don't commute, an experimentalist would need $2^{N}$ measurements, which is exponentially greater still.
+Surprisingly, therefore, a simulation which calculates all observables simultaneously can be exponentially faster than a experiment.
 This \emph{classical} parallelism more than compensates for the sampling error in a probabilistic simulation.